cloudflared — Cloudflare Tunnel (post-Kamal)

 What it is

 Section titled “What it is”cloudflared is the Cloudflare Tunnel connector.
-It runs as a host systemd
+Production has two distinct

-connection out to Cloudflare.
-Cloudflare routes inbound HTTPS for the public
+unavailable.
+Cloudflare routes inbound HTTPS for the public hostnames back down

-hostnames back down that connection to kamal-proxy :80 on the host.
+the selected tunnel to kamal-proxy :80 on the same host.

 Consequences of the outbound model: